Jamcre/bluetti-esp32-bridge/README.md

 - *NOTE*: Only connect to the CYD with one device at a time
 - The code also interfaces with our local data polling hub at Loisaida

-Now these devices are full fledged air quality sensors.
-They will save their indoor air quality measurements to their SD card.
-Their screen displays real-time temperature, humidity, and pollutant concentration measurements.
-An example file is included in the sensor folder.
+The boards should now function as fully fledged air quality sensors.
+Indoor air quality measurements will be recorded and stored onto the slotted SD card, and the built-in screen will display real-time readings.
+An example file of what the recorded data looks like is included in the sensor folder named `example_sd_data.csv`

 *NOTE*: This system was designed specifically to be run at Loisaida Lab.
 At Loisaida Lab, a seperate system scrapes the generated html and renders the measurements on a live dashboard.